tsfstarr/fwlog-export/README.md

 Create temporary directory
 loop month archives for compression
   Compress all files of the same month to tarball
-  If compressed, scp archive with key authentication and no password delete archive file end loop
+  If compressed, transfer archive with key authentication and no password delete archive file end loop
 Delete temporary directory